learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 """
 ```

+    '\nOur model is statistically significant overall, and explains about 72% of the\nvariance in SalePrice.
+On average it is off by about $28k in its predictions\nof home price.\n\nAll of our coefficients are statistically significant\n\nSo we can say that:\n\nconst: When above-grade living area is 0, overall quality is 0, and lot shape\n       is slightly irregular, we would expect a home sale price of -$89k\n       \nGrLivArea: For each increase of 1 sqft in above-grade living area, we see an\n           associated increase of about $55 in sale price\n\nOverallQual: For each increase of 1 in overall quality, we see an associated\n             increase of about $32k in sale price\n\nLotShape_IR2: Compared to a slightly irregular lot shape, we see an associated\n              increase of about $14k for a moderately irregular lot shape\n\nLotShape_IR3: Compared to a slightly irregular lot shape, we see an associated\n              decrease of about $28k for an irregular lot shape\n\nLotShape_Reg: Compared to a slightly irregular lot shape, we see an associated\n              decrease of about $14k for a regular lot shape\n\nLooking at the partial regression plots, the dummy variables look fairly\ndifferent from the other variables.
+They tend to have two clusters rather than\na continuous "cloud".
+Given the relatively small numbers in IR2 and IR3, I\nwonder if a better model would have these binned together with IR1 instead.\n'

 ## Level Up (Optional)

 Try transforming X using scikit-learn _and_ fitting a scikit-learn linear regression as well.
 If there are any differences in the result, investigate them.